MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/logging-on-to-mapi.md

 - COM
 ms.assetid: 05bafe43-a78a-4659-92f0-0b4fe444c64f
 description: "Last modified: July 23, 2011"
 ---

 # Logging on to MAPI

 **Applies to**: Outlook

 Client applications log on to the MAPI subsystem by calling the **MAPILogonEx** function.
 For more information, see [MAPILogonEx](mapilogonex.md). **MAPILogonEx** validates the profile selection and the configuration of each service provider in the profile.
 Once configured, MAPI starts the address book providers before starting the message store providers.
 Transport providers are started when their services are first required.

- **To choose a profile**
+## Choose a profile

-- Pass in a character string that represents the name of the profile in the  _lpszProfileName_ parameter to **MAPILogonEx**
+- Pass in a character string that represents the name of the profile in the  _lpszProfileName_ parameter to **MAPILogonEx**, or...

-    - Or -

-- Allow the user to specify the profile by passing NULL in the  _lpszProfileName_ parameter and setting the MAPI_LOGON_UI flag.
+- Allow the user to specify the profile by passing NULL in the  _lpszProfileName_ parameter and setting the MAPI_LOGON_UI flag, or...

-    - Or -

 - Select the default profile by passing NULL in the  _lpszProfileName_ parameter and setting the MAPI_USE_DEFAULT flag.

 If you require a specific profile other than the default profile, you must save its name in your own configuration database or use a specific naming convention.
 MAPI does not expose any profile attributes other than the name and default flag in the profile table, and the default profile flag is reserved for messaging client and related IPM applications.